St Stephen's Church, Acomb

 In 1848, it was described as "an elegant structure with a graceful spire, and, standing on the highest ground in the vicinity of York, [it] has a very picturesque appearance".
 The Royal Commission on Historic Monuments was more critical, describing it as "ostensibly in the Early English style, [but it] shows no real appreciation of mediaeval architecture".

 The roof was rebuilt in 1952, and in 1954, a peal of bells was installed, cast in 1770 for St Mary Bishophill Senior.
 In 1983, the building was Grade II listed.
 The church suffered a fire in 1992 but was restored soon afterwards, and many of its fixtures and fittings survived.
-These include stained glass, the oldest of which was made by Edmund Gyles in 1662, depicted the arms of Charles II of England.
+These include stained glass, the oldest of which was made by Edmund Gyles in 1662, depicted the arms of Charles II.
 The arms of William IV are displayed on a panel in the porch.